slangstrom/ha-repo-sn2/README.md

 # System Nexa 2 HA integration

-Integration for [System Nexa 2](https://nexa.se/system-nexa-2) for Home Assistant.
-This is installed through HACS for now.
+Integration for [System Nexa 2](https://nexa.se/system-nexa-2) for Home Assistant, this is a repository for a custom Respository that is installed through HACS.

 The integration will find devices on the network and add all of them automatically.
 A direct connection over websocket will be made to each device, for control and state updates.

+### Models

+Supports all models.

+- WPR-01
+- WPD-01
+- WPO-01
+- WBR-01
+- WBD-01

 ### Installation